Esri/geodev-hackerlabs/develop/add_vector_tile_basemap_jsapi.md

     map.addLayer(vtlayer);
  ```

-4. Confirm that the JSBin `Output` panel shows the vectoor tiles.
+4. Confirm that the JSBin `Output` panel shows the vector tiles.

 Your app should look something like this:
 * [Code](src/add_vector_tile_basemap_jsapi.html)